How to Ensure Long-Term Protection Against Today’s Evolving Automated Attacks

 Automating the data collection and analysis also will help eliminate the manual, time-consuming review and validation of new (and sometimes fake) account creation.
 The ideal bot prevention solution should integrate via APIs with your security ecosystem of fraud, SIEM, SOAR, and other tools to improve the overall security and risk posture of your organization.

 - Rethink black box solutions with great-looking UIs, but no reporting, data import/export, or API integrations.

 - “White glove” professional services required to support data analysis or transfer requests will dramatically reduce your flexibility.

 While you may feel pressured to select a solution quickly due to ongoing challenges from bot attacks, be sure the tool you choose will extend sustained protection to your applications and APIs.
 Keep the criteria above in mind, and you’ll find yourself with a solution that will work for your future security needs long term, even after attackers retool and evolve in sophistication.

 As more of our personal and professional activities move to digital experiences, the ability to strongly protect those interactions and applications from malicious bots has become imperative.
 A bot prevention solution that adapts to the changing threat landscape, as well as your changing application environment, enables your organization to thrive and grow while protected, making it a valuable component of your business strategy and success.

 In the market for a new bot protection tool?
-Request a demo of Cequence Bot Defense today.
+Request a demo of Cequence API Spartan today.

 Never miss an update!